kubotron/BiBean/README.md

 *I have trouble installing config on SkyBean.* In [this firmware](https://raw.githubusercontent.com/kubotron/BiBean/master/bibip_0.1.1.hardcoded.ebin), Bibip sounds are hardcoded, you don't need any config

 *Bibip has some shortcomings.* Bibip is never quiet.
-It doesn't respect the configured sink and lift threshold.
 The duration of the gap in between the two beeps is not configurable.

 Please, do open issues if you find bugs or are missing something.